-The owner of the building is not required to buy a cover for the contents of individual offices/shops.
-The occupiers of the building can buy it separately to cover their own individual risk.
-The building insurance is meant for the superstructure an associated infrastructure only.
+Similarly, building insurance also covers losses arising from theft, provided the contents belong to the landlord and not the tenant.
+The owner of a commercial building does not have to buy cover for the contents of individual offices/shops.
+The occupants of the building can buy it separately to cover their own individual risks.
+Building insurance is meant for the superstructure and associated infrastructure only.

-Mr. Gautam, an owner of a commercial building has rented out the building with two offices and kept some space for himself.
-Owing to the risk of fire and earthquakes, Mr. Gautam is contemplating to buy an insurance cover for the building with the tenants.
+Mr. Gautam owns a commercial building.
+He rented out two of its office spaces and retained some space for himself.
+Owing to the risk of fire and earthquakes, he considered buying insurance cover for the building.

-He approached the tenants that they should buy the insurance cover for the whole building collectively and contribute to the expenses of the premium based on the portions occupied by each one of them.
-The tenants already had an individual insurance for their offices and rejected the offer made by Mr. Gautam.
-They argued that Mr. Gautam is responsible for the insurance of the whole building since he is the owner of the building not them.
-They are just responsible to cover the risk of the contents of their own office spaces.
+He approached the tenants and asked them to buy insurance cover for the whole building.
+Specifically, he wanted the tenants to contribute to the premium based on the space occupied by each one.
+However, the tenants already had individual insurance for their offices and rejected Mr. Gautam’s offer.
+Instead, they pointed out that Mr. Gautam was responsible for the insurance of the whole building since he was the owner.
+And they noted that they were responsible only for the contents of their own office spaces.